Rare, antiquarian, used & out-of-print books by or about Women Naturalists at Horizon Books.

 A very well illustrated and detailed description of each species by renowned expert and naturalist.

 ROHDE, Eleanor Sinclair; The Old English Gardening Books.
-London, Marin Hopkinson and Company, 1924, First Edition, 8vo [24 x 16 cm]; xii, 144 pp, illus, 16 plates, 8 plans, title page vignette, index, orig cloth-backed boards, orig paper labels, fine, clean and unmarked in the scarce dust jacket (short tear, slight wear but quite good), with an extra loose title label.
+London, Marin Hopkinson and Company, 1924, First Edition, 8vo [24 x 16 cm]; xii, 144 pp, illus, 16 plates, 8 plans, title page vignette, index, original cloth-backed boards, original paper labels, fine, clean and unmarked in the scarce dust jacket (short tear, slight wear but quite good), with an extra loose title label.

 An important and detailed contribution with plates and bibliography mainly 16th and 17th century.
 With a chapter on William Lawson, Gervase Markham, John Parkinson.